“I want to become a digital nomad but I have no idea where to start!”

-The most popular company and definitely one of the best travel insurance providers out there is World Nomads.
-They offer 24/7 emergency assistance, cover medical expenses, medical transportation, and trip cancellation, and cover more than 150 adventure activities, which other insurance companies usually don’t.
+One of the most popular companies and definitely one of the best travel insurance providers out there is SafetyWing.
+They offer 24/7 emergency assistance, cover medical expenses, medical transportation, and trip cancellation, and have very affordable prices.

-If you want to learn more about them, check out this extensive World Nomads review.
+If you want to learn more about them, check out this extensive SafetyWing review.

 7. Organize Your Stuff

 Finally, the last step of preparing for your digital nomad life.
 Now it’s time to organize your stuff.

 For one, that means getting rid of everything you can’t take with you.
 Maybe you have already sold all your furniture and stuff that you don’t need.
 If not, now is the time.

 You might also have to buy some new things that you will need, for instance, a proper digital nomad backpack or a laptop.
 There are plenty of other things that come in handy for digital nomads, both work-related and travel-related.
 Only to mention a few things:

 - Laptop stand